 Species: Stenella coeruleoalba (Meyen 1833)

-The local Population
+The local population

 In our study area, striped dolphins are often sighted in association with common dolphins.

-Stenella is the most frequently sighted species during our observations, and the most abundant in the study area.
+Stenella is the most frequently sighted species during our observations and the most abundant in the study area.
 Sightings occur throughout the year.

-Preliminary analyses of whistles (n whistles 209, n samples 5696) recorded in the study area show mean duration values of 0.35 s, range 0.12-0.9, DS ±0.2 and mean frequency values of 9262 Hz, range 4823-18561 Hz, DS ±2218.
+The other vocalizations of the species are highly varied but poorly studied.
+Preliminary analyses of whistles (n whistles 209, n samples 5696) recorded in the study area show mean duration values of 0.35 s, range 0.12-0.9, DS ±0.2, and mean frequency values of 9262 Hz, range 4823-18561 Hz, DS ±2218.